Kayce001/test_retinaface/README.md

 # RetinaFace Image Assessment Project

-This project involves using RetinaFace, a state-of-the-art face detection model, to analyze images in a specified directory and report the number of faces detected in each.
+This project involves using RetinaFace, a face detection model, to analyze images in a specified directory and report the number of faces detected in each.
 Optionally, the detected counts can be compared to a ground truth file to calculate the accuracy of the face detection.

 ## Dependencies